vanavreddy/Parallel_Compute_Engine/aws_hpc_cluster/README.md

 ```

-After successful completion of the above step, an yaml file my-config-file.yaml will be automatically saved in the current directory on your local machine.
-This file can be reused to create an AWS HPC cluster of the same configuration on demand.
+After successful completion of the above steps, a yaml file named **my-config-file.yaml** will be automatically saved in the current directory on your local machine.
+This file can be reused to create AWS HPC cluster of the same configuration as above in the future.

 ```
+# Create a cluster using saved yaml file

 $ pcluster create-cluster --cluster-configuration my-config-file.yml --cluster-name <cluster-name> --region us-east-1

+# This step may take several minutes to finish.
 ```

 Additionally, we have provided a sample config file (**sample-config-file.yml**) to create a simple cluster with one head node, and .
 You would need to change a few fields, specific to your credentials.
 Change the following fields in sample-config-file.yml, SubnetId: **subnet-06c72b747bd512c00**, Ssh: KeyName: **poc-hpc-cluster** and SubnetIds: - **subnet-003546501b9666644**.